 How long after your hospital stages you go home, how long did it take before you end up getting home?

 Yeah, I can relate to that might be going home was amazing.
 I managed to get myself home.
-Couple of days before Christmas, and it was good for the best Christmas you could ever you could ever have.
-Like it was just amazing.
+A couple of days before Christmas, it was good for the best Christmas you could ever have.
+It was just amazing.
 So yeah, he.
 Absolutely.
-So you at home and now you’re sort of starting to get re familiarized with yourself and your, your your six months out massive, massive process that you’ve had to undergo.
+So you’re at home and now you’re sort of starting to get re-familiarized with yourself and your, your six months out massive, massive process that you’ve had to undergo.

 What are some of the tools that you use to get you to the next level?
 So did you have to seek assistance from a psychologist, you know, what were some of the tools to help you overcome what you had been through and then overcome the challenges that you were going to experience to get back upright?

-And then it was about trying to, like you said standing up getting in a wheelchair going into a car Being able to sit up but I had, you know, such a long period of time where I was trying to trying to get up right and also being able to sit up for longer than five minutes without being in extreme pain because I had no weight on me.
+And then it was about trying to like you said stand up get in a wheelchair go into a car Being able to sit up but I had, you know, such a long period of time where I was trying to get up right and also being able to sit up for longer than five minutes without being in extreme pain because I had no weight on me.

 Breaking the stigma and a wide, wider of connecting with people emotionally, you know, like they feel more comfortable around me and I feel more comfortable around them.